dhmspector/ZeitSatTrack/README.md

 # Contributing & Conduct

 This project welcomes contributions; all contributions must adhere to the project's [LICENSE](LICENSE).
-Please do not contribute any code or other resource that are covered by other people's pr organization's copyrights, patents or are otherwise encumbered.
+Please do not contribute any code or other resource that are covered by other people's or organization's copyrights, patents or are otherwise encumbered.
 Such contributions will be rejected.

 This project adheres to the [Contributor Covenant Code of Conduct](CONDUCT).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [info@zeitgeist.com](mailto:info@zeitgeist.com).